oalcabes/ValRE/README.md

 ***NOTE: ValRE was not intended for the creation of model output or observational output.
 You must already have output present in some directory on your computer in order to run ValRE.

-NOTE: IF YOU NEED TO ALTER THE CODE, PLEASE READ ValRE_ADDITIONS.TXT
+ADDITIONALLY: IF YOU NEED TO ALTER THE CODE, PLEASE READ ValRE_ADDITIONS.TXT FIRST

 Included With the ValRE Package:
 ================================